ViiSkor/Anki-decks-deeplearning.ai/README.md

 1. Neural Networks and Deep Learning (complete)
 2. Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization (complete)
 3. Structuring Machine Learning Projects (complete)
-4. Convolutional Neural Networks (work in progress)
+4. Convolutional Neural Networks (complete)
-5. Sequence Models
+5. Sequence Models (complete)

-You're welcome to use and improve this decks!
+You're welcome to use and improve these decks!

 ---
 Q: What is Anki?